For the Love of Money (2012 film)

 For the Love of Money is a 2012 action crime drama film directed by Ellie Kanner-Zuckerman, featuring Yehuda Levi, Edward Furlong, James Caan, Jeffrey Tambor, and Jonathan Lipnicki.

 Plot

 In Tel Aviv, 1973, young Izek is raised in a seedy, gangster-filled illegal casino that operates behind his family's bar.
-When violence and crime finds its way to him and his family, Izek and his family relocate to Los Angeles.
-Hoping to start anew, Izek pursues his ambitions, and becomes successful.
+When violence and crime find their way to him and his family, Izek and his family relocate to Los Angeles.
+Hoping to start anew, Izek pursues his ambitions and becomes successful.
 He falls in love with the beautiful Aline.

 However, the world of crime Izek tried to escape continues to dog him.
 Threatened by a temperamental gangster (James Caan), his criminal cousin (Oded Fehr), and a Colombian drug lord (Steven Bauer), Izek struggles for a clean slate as those close to him fall victim to the promises of quick money through crime.